evcc-io/docs/docs/reference/plugins.md

 ### Combined status (read only)

-The `combined` status plugin is used to convert a mixed boolean status of plugged/charging into an EVCC-compatible charger status of A..F.
+The `combined` status plugin is used to convert a mixed boolean status of plugged/charging into an evcc-compatible charger status of A..F.
 It is typically used together with OpenWB MQTT integration.

 Sample configuration (read only):